McBlankenburg/PoC-Springboot-JDBC-MYSQL/README.md

 # Proof of Concept - JDBC - Spring Boot

 ## Description

-project created to show how JDBC works in the context of the Spring Boot application connected to the MYSQL database
+Proof of concept of the implementation of the Java Database Connectivity interface to show how JDBC works in the context of the Spring Boot application connected to the MYSQL database

 ## Getting Started